-In 2023, continued field screening and inspections will be performed using the City's new GIS-based data management system, "Asset Essentials."
-All IDDE incidences are reported to the WQ WebIDDE app for reporting to Ecology.
+In 2024, continued field screening and inspections will be performed using the City's GIS-based data management system, "Asset Essentials."
+All applicable IDDE incidences are reported to the WQ WebIDDE site for reporting to Ecology and inclusion in the Annual Report.